woss/ipwb/README.md

 ## Installing

 InterPlanetary Wayback requires Python 2.7+ though we are working on having it work on Python 3 as well (see [#51](https://github.com/oduwsdl/ipwb/issues/51)).
+A Dockerfile with the latest release is also available for easier setup and usage.

-The latest release of ipwb can be installed using pip:
+For conventional usage, the latest release of ipwb can be installed using pip:

 ```
 $ pip install ipwb